aliyun/terraform-provider-alibabacloudstack/website/docs/r/kms_key.html.markdown

 The following arguments are supported:

-* `description` - (Optional) The description of the key as viewed in Apsarastack console.
+* `description` - (Optional) The description of the key as viewed in Alibabacloudstack console.
 * `key_usage` - (Optional, ForceNew) Specifies the usage of CMK.
 Currently, default to 'ENCRYPT/DECRYPT', indicating that CMK is used for encryption and decryption.
 * `automatic_rotation` - (Optional) Specifies whether to enable automatic key rotation.
 Default:"Disabled".
 * `key_spec`   - (Optional, ForceNew) The type of the CMK.